robotics-upo/hunav_sim/README.md

 ## Docker

-If you want to try HuNavSim through a Docker container, please donwload this repo and follow the instructions: https://github.com/robotics-upo/docker_hunavsim_pmb2
+If you want to try HuNavSim through a Docker container, please clone the following repo and follow the instructions: https://github.com/robotics-upo/docker_hunavsim_pmb2

 ## Dependencies